ErpNetDocs/tech/modules/work-management/ai/assistant.md

 * generate text (for example, a User Story);
 * validate content.

-A key aspect is that AI Assistant **can work within the current context**.
+A key aspect is that the AI Assistant **can work within the current context**.

----

-## Where can AI Assistant be used?
+## Where can the AI Assistant be used?

 AI Assistant is available in two main places within ERP.net.